 The Governor’s Office of Economic Opportunity recently announced the launch of its Utah Small Business Credit Initiative.
 This federally funded lending program makes qualifying for loans easier for Utah small businesses and entrepreneurs.

 The American Rescue Plan Act of 2021 reauthorizes and expands this federally funded program and provides a combined $10 billion to states, the District of Columbia, territories, and tribal governments to expand access to capital for small businesses emerging from the pandemic.
 Additionally, it will build ecosystems of opportunity and entrepreneurship, create high-quality jobs, and provide access to capital for small businesses throughout Utah.

-Go Utah is grateful to dozens of community partners for their time and input in customizing this program to meet the business loan needs of Utah entrepreneurs.
+The Governor’s Office of Economic Opportunity is grateful to dozens of community partners for their time and input in customizing this program to meet the business loan needs of Utah entrepreneurs.